stonstad/Stellar.Benchmarks/README.md

  ## FastDB Serialization and Parallelism

-The default out-of-the-box configuration for FastDB does not enable serialization contracts or parallel serializaiton.
-FastDB parallelizaiton serializes, compreses, and encrypts data using separate threads.
-For small records the difference is marginal (198K vs 217K Op/s).
-However ...
+The default out-of-the-box configuration for FastDB does not include serialization contracts or parallel serialization.
+However, enabling parallelization significantly enhances the performance of serialization, compression, and encryption operations in FastDB.
+While the impact on small records is minimal, the difference becomes substantial when dealing with larger records, as demonstrated in the subsequent test.

  Method   | Product | Op/s      | FileSize |
 --------- |-------- |----------:|---------:|